 COMMUNITY CHIPPER PROGRAM

-For a bit more of an orientation check out this Chipper Day video produced by one of our project partners Family Tree Resource:
+Check out this Chipper Day Orientation Video produced by one of our project partners, Family Tree Resource, for more information:

 What Makes a Good Chipper Pile?

 If you have a Community Chipper Day scheduled for your area, you must read this document for detailed requirements for your chipper pile.

 - brush must be clean of metal, rock, or other debris that may damage equipment or pose a risk to operators (bulldozed or machine stacked piles cannot be processed);